lukso-network/LIPs/LSPs/LSP-4-DigitalAsset-Metadata.md

 #### LSP4Creators[]

-An array of (ERC725Account) addresses of creators,
+An array ([ERC725Account](./LSP-0-ERC725Account.md)) addresses that defines the creators of the digital asset.

 ```json
 {